 Nevada Brain Injury Laws

 Under Chapter 427A.850 of the Nevada Revised Statutes, the State of Nevada is required to set up a program to provide care for traumatic brain injury victims.
 This program includes access to health and assisted living facility, in-home care, job placement, instruction on independent living, drug and alcohol abuse counseling, and support for victims’ families.
 Every brain injury victim deserves access to these services as well as compensation for their suffering.

 If your loved one has suffered a brain injury, your focus is naturally upon his or her recovery.
 While these are the most important issues affecting your family, the legal matters related to the injury should be addressed as early as possible after the accident.
 Under the Nevada law NRS 41A, there is a two-year window in which to file a claim after a personal injury.
 While this may seem to be adequate time in which to file a claim, in fact, the evidence of what occurred must be identified and preserved so that a claim can be filed.

 When Should I Contact a Las Vegas Brain Injury Attorney?

 If your loved one has suffered a brain injury as a result of an act of negligence, you have the right to seek compensatory damages.
 The value of the compensation recovered is in large part, a direct result of the skills and experience of the legal counsel you retain.
-Our team of top-rated attorneys are driven to perform for the people we serve – we understand the devastation, grief, fear, and suffering surrounding such a terrible situation.
+Our team of top-rated brain injury attorneys is driven to perform for the people we serve – we understand the devastation, grief, fear, and suffering surrounding such a terrible situation.
 We are compassionate, caring, and dedicated to our clients, and do everything possible to help them achieve the compensation that allows for the best medical care, now and in the future, as well as providing for every need for a loved one.

-Contact a Las Vegas brain injury attorney at Cogburn Law Offices for a free case consultation.
+Contact a Las Vegas brain injury lawyer at Cogburn Law Offices for a free case consultation.